Skip to main content

 pom.xml

 Save pom.xml with the following XML definition in the root directory of your Java project.
 As you see, this is a commonplace Maven project.
-No specific settings would be needed to load the project on your favorite IDE.
+No specific settings are needed to load the project on your favorite IDE.

 <project xmlns="http://maven.apache.org/POM/4.0.0"